The Place of Being and Becoming

 Martin Heidegger, Introduction to Metaphysics.

 I take that ‘emerging-abiding sway’ for ‘place’: primarily, ‘place’ is the event that defines the ‘emerging-abiding sway’ of nature (phusis), of its beings.[2]
-The word ‘place’ defines what emerges, unfolds into beings, and persists, against the assault of not-Being.
-Then, this place does not merely define the basic processes that allow beings (rocks, flowers, animals, societies, cathedrals, paintings, etc.) to be and to become what they are according to their nature, appearance, and duration, that is according to their Being.
-This place is more primordial than that: it primarily defines the basic processes that allow Being to emerge and reveal its presence, persist in appearance, come into beings, and abide in them with constancy.[3]
+It describes what emerges, unfolds into beings, and endures against the assault of not-Being.
+Then, this place does not merely define the basic processes that enable beings (rocks, flowers, animals, societies, cathedrals, paintings, etc.) to exist — to be — and become what they are according to their nature, appearance, and duration, which is to say, according to their Being.
+More fundamentally, this place defines the basic processes that allow Being to emerge, reveal its presence, persist in appearance, come into beings, and abide in them with constancy.[3]

-‘Place’ primarily defines the basic processes that allow Being to emerge and reveal its presence, persist in appearance, come into beings and abide in them with constancy
+‘Place’ defines the basic processes that allow Being to emerge, reveal its presence, persist in appearance, come into beings and abide in them with constancy

-To come into being is to be-coming.
-Since Being is what, at first, appears, and, eventually, comes into beings, then Being and becoming are intrinsically tied to the essence of what there is, of what appears and becomes.
-Being and becoming are intrinsically tied in/to place: they belong to place from within; they are components of place, not merely in the sense that they happen in a realm, domain, or substrate that we call ‘place’, but in the sense that Being and becoming are constitutive of that realm, domain or substrate as place.
+To come into being is to becoming.
+As Being is, at first, what appears, and, eventually, what comes into beings, then Being and becoming are inherently linked to the essence of what there is, appears and becomes.
+Being and becoming are inherently connected to place: they belong to place from within—they are components of place, not merely in the sense that they happen in a realm, domain, or substrate that we call ‘place’, but in the sense that Being and becoming are constitutive of that realm, domain or substrate-as-place.
 So, ‘place’ is both the Being of beings and their becoming.
 Being and becoming.
-Or Being( )becoming, to stress their seamless opposition and unity, in the Heideggerian and early Greek sense.
-The existent — that which exists or all that exists — is a place: a place in itself, and a place for the other-selves.
-Then, everything, at its inception, has one name: ‘place’ — which is at the same time the delimitation of Being, its actualization into specific beings, as well as their possibility for becoming.
-‘Place’ is the ἀρχή — archē —, the principle that contains the Being of beings as well as the becoming of beings, the finite, or definite, as the actualization of beings in the present now, and the not-yet definite — in the sense of ‘the universal’ — as the manifold possibilities for the actualization of the Being of beings in the immediate or distant future.
-But there is more: in the process of becoming, the abiding presence of Being (i.e., the Being of beings) keeps together its present, future, and past dimensions, or states, so that we can assert that Being (as place) embraces the entire dimension of time — emerging from its present condition, projecting itself into the future, and, as a consequence of this projection, defining its past conditions, once for all.
-It is properly this continuity (from the Latin cum+tenere, to keep together) that offers a standing, a continuous standing to Being, which unfolds as a constant presence in the present, and includes its future and past dimensions: this standing, which keeps together present, future, and past dimensions, I call ‘place’.
-Or, which is the same, the event that keeps together Being — the Being of beings — in its present, future and past dimensions, I call ‘place’.
+Or Being( )becoming, to emphasize their seamless opposition and unity, in the Heideggerian and early Greek sense (Heraclitean).
+The existent — that which exists or all that exists — is a place: a place in itself, and a place for the other selves.
+Then, initially, everything has a single designation: ‘place’, which simultaneously defines the delimitation of Being, its actualization into specific beings, as well as their possibility for becoming.
+‘Place’ is the ἀρχή — archē —, the principle containing the Being of beings as well as the becoming of beings; the finite, or definite, as the actualization of beings in the present now, and the not-yet definite — in the sense of universal and potential — as the manifold possibilities for the actualization of the Being of beings in the immediate or distant future.
+But there is more: in the process of becoming, the abiding presence of Being (i.e., the Being of beings) keeps together its present, future, and past dimensions, or states, allowing us to assert that Being (as place) encompasses the entire dimension of time — emerging from its current state, projecting itself into the future, and, consequently, defining its past conditions, once and for all.
+It is properly this continuity (from the Latin cum+tenere, meaning ‘to keep together’) that provides a standing, a continuous standing to Being, which unfolds as a constant presence in the present, including future and past dimensions: this standing, which keeps together past, present, and future dimensions, I define as ‘place’.
+Or, which is the same, the event that keeps together Being — the Being of beings — in its present, future and past dimensions, I refer to as ‘place’.

 ‘Place’ is Being( )becoming

-An event is a ‘succession of processes’; ‘place’ is one thing with processes, it happens contextually to processes — it is not a precondition for them (there is not an absolute place).
+An event can be defined as a ‘succession of processes’; ‘place’ is one thing with processes, it happens contextually to processes — it is not a precondition for them (there is not an absolute place).
 Place and processes belong together.

-These brief considerations concerning the nature of place follow the argumentations I have extendedly dealt with in Being as Place: An Introduction to Metaphysics – Part One and Part Two, which are based on the resume and ‘placial interpretation’ of Heidegger’s Introduction to Metaphysics (2000).
+These brief thoughts on the nature of place build upon the arguments I have extendedly developed in Being as Place: An Introduction to Metaphysics – Part One and Part Two, which are grounded in a summary and ‘placial interpretation’ of Heidegger’s Introduction to Metaphysics (2000).
 I redirect the interested reader to those articles.

 Notes